en

 1. Thought is not fresh, direct perception.
 It is literally that which has been thought - the past, carried forward into the present.
 It is the instantaneous display of memory, a superimposition of images onto the active, living present.

-2. Memory allows us to perform the simplest task, such as getting dressed but is also responsible for various aspects of fear, anxiety or apprehension.
+2. Memory allows us to perform the simplest task, such as getting dressed, but is also responsible for various aspects of fear, anxiety, or apprehension.
 So thought is also inclusive of feelings.
 Not only negative, painful emotions are folded into thought, but pleasurable ones as well.
-Bohm sees all feelings being thought-related.
+Bohm sees all feelings as being thought-related.

 3. Thoughts form a structure of neurophysiological reflexes, which become 'hard-wired' in consciousness to such an extent that they respond independently of our conscious choice.